google/santa/docs/development/sync-protocol.md

 | **Rule Download** | Retrieves new rules |
 | **Postflight** | Reports stats |

-If the server returns a value other than 200 for any stage than the sync stops and the next stage is not performed.
+If the server returns an HTTP status other than `200` for any stage than the sync stops and the next stage is not performed.

 At a high level this looks like the following sequence: